- Sample ~50 rare,

 notice of ticket sales for all our popular events...

-Beers at this event are purchased by 5 Seasons and Taco Mac (licensed beer retail servers) from licensed Georgia
+at this event are licensed GA brands purchased by 5 Seasons (a licensed beer retail server) from licensed Georgia

 do not pay for nor provide any monetary or promotional consideration to